SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Architecture of the claims process

 \subsection{Data features}

 \texttt{SPLICE} inherits the claim payment structure from \texttt{SynthETIC}, which has been structured to resemble a real Auto Liability portfolio (``reference portfolio").
-We refer to Section 4.3 of \citet*{AvTaWaWo21} for a review of the data features of the portfolio related to claim payments; see also citet*{TaMcGr03,TaMc04,McG07b,McTaMi18}.
+We refer to Section 4.3 of \citet*{AvTaWaWo21} for a review of the data features of the portfolio related to claim payments; see also \citet*{TaMcGr03,TaMc04,McG07b,McTaMi18}.

 As a result of the features alluded to in the previous paragraph, the portfolio behaviour could change over time with respect to claim payments \citep*[see][for details]{AvTaWaWo21}.
 In contrast, the reference portfolio is not subject to time-heterogeneity in the behaviour of its incurred loss estimates.
 There are, however, a few data features worthy of note.
 Some are briefly described in Principles~\ref{principles: principle1}--\ref{principles: principle11}.
 Broad details of one or two others are given immediately below.
 Full detail appears in Appendix~\ref{appendix:A}.